cacique10/NLP--Bag-of-Words-Text-Classification/README.md

 		- Check 'Bag of Words' model
 		- create a project to predict yes or no questions
-		- pratice Machine Learning aspects
+		- practice Machine Learning aspects
 		- Upload the project to GitHub.